Asquera/warden-hmac-authentication/README.md

 ### Controlling TTLs

 It is good practice to enforce a max-age for tokens.
 The hmac strategy allows this by adding two parameters: `ttl` and `timestamp`.
-The `ttl` parameter controls the max age of tokens in seconds. `timestamp` is the name of the request parameter containing a timestamp (in UTC) when the token was generated. `timestamp` defaults to "timestamp" if not given.
+The `ttl` parameter controls the max age of tokens in seconds. `timestamp` is the name of the request parameter containing a timestamp (in microseconds UTC) when the token was generated. `timestamp` defaults to "timestamp" if not given.

     use Warden::Manager do |manager|
       manager.failure_app = -> env { [401, {"Content-Length" => "0"}, [""]] }